EndoTaishi/CLASSIC/CONTRIBUTING.md

      , then optionally another space and quotes surrounding a caption for the image.
 An example of an image being included follows:

         \image html "schematicDiagramOfClass.png" "Schematic Diagram Of CLASS"
         \image latex "schematicDiagramOfClass.png" "Schematic Diagram Of CLASS"

 ### References
-To have citations within the text, first make sure the bibliography is set up.
-   * Perl and Bibtex must be installed
+To have citations within the text, Perl and Bibtex must be installed.
 To add a reference in the output text, the doxygen comment text write the doxygen command '\cite' followed by a space and a single word argument of the bibliographic identifier.
 For example, '\cite Arora2003838'.
 Then add the bibliographic information in bibtex format as in the bibliography file, biblio.bib, in the CLASS-CTEM repo.